krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

     map.computeIfAbsent(a, s -> a);

-    // it enters synchronized section here
-    map.computeIfAbsent(b, s -> b);
+    // it enters the synchronized section here map.computeIfAbsent(b, s -> b);

-    // it enters synchronized section here, and all the following
+    // it enters the synchronized section here, and all the following
     // execution of computeIfAbsent with "BBBB" as a key. map.computeIfAbsent(b, s -> b);
     map.computeIfAbsent(b, s -> b);